Atazanavir / CobicistatBrand Name: Evotaz Other Names: ATV / COBI, atazanavir sulfate / cobicistat Drug Class: Combination Drugs

 Contact your health care provider right away if you have any of the following symptoms that could be signs of kidney stones:

 - Pain in your lower back or lower stomach area

 - Blood in your urine

 - Pain when you urinate

 While taking Evotaz, it is important to keep all of your appointments with your health care provider.

-Evotaz is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults.
+Evotaz is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults.
 Evotaz is always used in combination with other HIV medicines.

-HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV regimen) every day helps people with HIV live longer, healthier lives.
-HIV medicines also reduce the risk of HIV transmission.
-If you are taking HIV medicines, including Evotaz, don't cut down on, skip, or stop taking them unless your health care provider tells you to.
+HIV medicines can’t cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
+HIV medicines also reduce the risk of HIV.
+If you are taking HIV medicines, don't cut down on, skip, or stop taking them unless your health care provider tells you to.

 Before taking Evotaz, tell your health care provider:

 - If you are allergic to any of the HIV medicines in Evotaz (atazanavir or cobicistat) or any other medicines.